 - Divine Editing (Advanced Tool)

-Dear friends, the answer is Jesus.
-He alone can save, heal and deliver a person.
-And, He has been doing it (for free) for centuries.
+The answer is Jesus, not Sozo.
+He alone can sozo (i.e., save, heal and deliver) a person.
+Furthermore, He has been doing it (free of a suggested donation) for centuries.
+Sozo is not the mediator between God and men.